 Here are a few explanations for why e-verification is crucial:

-- Security: By offering safe ways to confirm a person’s or an organization’s identity, e-verification aids in the prevention of identity theft and fraud.
+- Security: By offering safe ways to confirm a person’s or an organisation’s identity, e-verification aids in the prevention of identity theft and fraud.
 This is particularly crucial in high-stakes financial and legal dealings.

 How to claim income tax refunds